Policy Statement

 This policy is intended to protect all employees from injuries resulting from:

-• the unexpected or accidental energizing or start up of machines or equipment, and
+• the unexpected or accidental energizing or start-up, or shut down of machines and equipment, inclusive of electrical panels, and

-• the release of stored energy or materials when working with equipment during service, repair, maintenance or operating activities.
+• the release of stored energy or materials when working with equipment during service, repair, maintenance, or any operating activities.

 This policy and its associated guidelines provide direction for the development of effective lockout/tagout programs to prevent such injuries.